 If a potential or existing supplier fails to meet our expectations or is unable to provide information to assure us of their approach, we may not enter into partnership with them, or may terminate an existing relationship.

 We support awareness among our staff of potential risks in our business and our supply chain.
-We will make sure that all our funders, employees, subcontractors, delivery partners, service users and any other stakeholders have a clear and effective platform for airing concerns, asking questions and whistleblowing, and will ensure reporting processes are clear.
+We will make sure that all our funders, employees, subcontractors, delivery partners, service users and any other stakeholders have a clear and effective platform for asking questions, airing concerns including confidential disclosure or whistleblowing, and will ensure reporting processes are clear.

 Chris Luck CB MBE MA MPhil